MSBA-AICLUB/ISSIP/README.md

 This project is part of a collaboration between the [International Society of Service Innovation Professionals](https://www.issip.org) (ISSIP) and [Center of Business Analytics](https://www.tacoma.uw.edu/business/cba)via the Analytics Innovation Club (AI Club) at the University of Washington Tacoma.

+To understand a quick overview, here is a [poster](https://github.com/MSBA-AICLUB/ISSIP/blob/main/ISSIP%20Poster.pdf) explaining the project.

 ## Goals
 There are two main goals of this project:
 1. Increase **understanding of the various AI tools and their scalability** on the market.